pwalig/mini-RTS-server/README.md

 ```
 You can replace `x86_64` with your cpu architecture if you happen to have a different one.

+You will find the executable in `zig-out/bin/` directory

 # Running server

 `./mini-rts-server <port> [config file]`